juri117/arduino-tx20/README.md

   - [troubleshooting](#troubleshooting)
   - [notes](#notes)

 this as an arduino script that can read and parse the datastream coming from a tx20 wind sensor.
-It tested on Arduino Pro Mini, Nano and esp8266, esp32.
+It is tested on Arduino Pro Mini, Nano and esp8266, esp32.

 ## wiring